 Dharun Ravi, 20, shook his head slightly after hearing guilty verdicts on all 15 counts against him.
-He and his lawyers left the courthouse without comment, his father's arm around his shoulders.

-He could get up to 10 years in prison by some estimates -- and could be deported to his native India, even though he has lived legally in the U.S. since he was a little boy -- for an act that cast a spotlight on teen suicide and anti-gay bullying and illustrated the Internet's potential for tormenting others.
+He could get up to 10 years in prison, by some estimates -- and could be deported to his native India, even though he has lived legally in the U.S. since he was a little boy -- for an act that cast a spotlight on teen suicide and anti-gay bullying and illustrated the Internet's potential for tormenting others.